Trash-Bud/GitHub-Tutorial/README.md

 And then new SSH key
 ![settings](images/new_ssh.png)

-Then Run the following command in commands on Git Bash (or console in linux)
+Then Run the following command in commands on Git Bash (or terminal in linux)

 `clip < ~/.ssh/id_ed25519.pub`